-I’ve listed the benefits of using synthetic wigs for cosplay, but natural wigs have their pros as well.
-For one, natural wigs tend to have a longer lifespan—although it depends on how often the wig is used and if the wig is cared for correctly.
+I’ve listed the benefits of using synthetic wigs for cosplay, but human hair wigs have their pros as well.
+For one, human hair wigs tend to have a longer lifespan—although it depends on how often the wig is used and if the wig is cared for correctly.

 On the other hand, most synthetic wigs are quite sensitive to heat.
 You can buy heat-resistant synthetic wigs, though.
 If you’re willing to pay a bit extra for them.

-Natural wigs can also be dyed and made with custom colors that are not readily available in synthetic styles.
-You will need to make sure that the hair is made with a high-grade texture such as virgin hair for the best results.
+Human hair wigs can also be dyed and made with custom colors that are not readily available in synthetic styles.
+You will need to make sure that the hair is made with a high-grade texture such as remy hair, or even virgin hair for the best results.

 Which Is Better for Cosplay?

 When it comes to cosplay, if you have the time, money, and patience to use natural hair, I say go for it!
 But keep in mind that synthetic wigs are less of a hassle, so I recommend using them instead—especially if you’re starting.

 I highly recommend going for synthetic wigs if your cosplay character comes with special hair colors like pink, blue, green, and more.

 Here are some commonly asked questions regarding cosplay wigs.